ksmtesoler/unisubs/docs/dev-guide/workflow.rst

 bugfix" workflow.
 Typically changes happen like this:

   - Someone creates a github issue that captures the bug/feature
+  - issue is prioritized and scheduled into a sprint
   - A developer creates a branch to handle the issue.
 Each feature branch should be named after its repository and issue number (e.g.  ``gh-enterprise-1234`` or ``gh-unisubs-5678`` would be branches for github issue 1234 in the amara-enterprise repo and github issue 5678 in the unisubs repo, respectively).
 Changes for the issue always get commited to this branch.
+  - Once development on the issue is complete, move the issue to the ``Testing`` pipeline
+  - Tester tests the changes, and issue is moved between ``In progress`` and ``Testing`` as work continues.
-  - Once development on the issue is complete, we open a pull request from the topic branch to staging.
-Another developer will review the code and merge it once they think it's good to go.
+  - Tester creates a pull request from branch to staging once they think it's good to go.
+  - Another developer reviews the code and merges
   - Once we decide that staging is ready to be deployed to production, we will merge the staging branch to production then deploy.